I am a Work of ART

 This professional campaign titled 'I am a Work of ART' was published in United States in June, 2022.
 It was created for the brand: United States Department of Health and Human Services, by ad agency: Brunet-García.
-This Print medium campaign is related to the Health and Public Interest, NGO industries and contains 5 media assets.
-It was submitted about 2 months ago by Senior Art Director: Melissa Pierce of Brunet-García.
+This Print medium campaign is related to the Health and Public Interest industries and contains 5 media assets.
+It was submitted over 1 year ago by Senior Art Director: Melissa Pierce of Brunet-García.

 Executive Creative Director: Eduardo Sarmiento